moxystudio/eslint-config/README.md

 - `node` - If you are going to develop code for NodeJS
 - `node-v4-es6` - If you are going to develop code for NodeJS 4.x.x with the `es6` base configuration
 - `es6-modules` - If you are going to use ES6 import & export (must be used with the `es6` base configuration)
-- `react` - If you are going to use React and JSX (requires `eslint-plugin-react`)
+- `react` - If you are going to use React and JSX (requires installation of `eslint-plugin-react` as a dev dependency)
-- `react-redux` - Same as React addon, but should be used if you are going to develop code using react-redux.
+- `react-redux` - Same as the `react` addon, but should be used if you are going to develop code using [react-redux](https://github.com/reactjs/react-redux).

 Finally, simply create a `.eslintrc.json` file with the chosen base configuration and addons.